-If a 3D constraint is provided, Correlator $3D^{\mathsf{TM}}$ will force the output values in the DSM to be consistent with the provided constraint.
+If a 3D constraint is provided, Correlator3DTM will force the output values in the DSM to be consistent with the provided constraint.
 However, if the constraint is not consistent with the rest of the dataset, it may lead to visual artifacts in the DSM.
 If such a situation appears, the user should make sure that the 3D constraint is in the same coordinate system (e.g. same datum) and that all input data are valid (e.g. camera calibration or exterior orientation parameters).

-The software generates a DSM representing all objects in the scene (terrain, vegetation and manmade structures).
-However, because of their inconsistent appearance from one image to another, water bodies may lead to noisy DSM regions.
+The software generates a DSM representing all objects in the scene (terrain, vegetation and man-made structures).
+No manual post-processing is necessary to remove pits or spikes: once generated, the DSM is ready to use.
+Correlator3DTM will generate high quality DSMs across most types of surfaces.
+However, because of their inconsistent appearance from one image to another, water bodies will generally lead to noisy DSM regions.